 Often called native video ads, outstream ads blend naturally into surrounding content, making them less intrusive and more engaging.

-The format of outstream video advertisements offers numerous advantages to publishers and advertisers.
+The format of outstream video advertisements offers numerous advantages to publishers as well as advertisers.
 This format enables advertisers to reach a larger audience by strategically placing outstream ads in social media posts or feeds that often go unseen in conventional video content.

-The increased reach of this platform gives advertisers the opportunity to reach new and wide audience segments, increasing their brand’s visibility and potential for engagement.
+The increased reach of this platform gives advertisers the opportunity to reach new and varied audience segments, increasing their brand’s visibility and potential for engagement.

 Additionally, they provide users with a seamless experience because they do not interfere with the main content.
 This ensures an uninterrupted browsing experience.